Nonuniform-temperature effects on the phase transition in an Ising-like model: Introduction

-Recent studies show that the chemical freeze-out line fitted from experimental data overlaps with the equilibrium PT boundary depicted by the lattice calculations \cite{Alice2013prc,Alice2013prl,Andronic2018,Luo2020,Fukushima:2020yzx,Bazavov2014,Kaczmarek:2011zz,Fu:2021oaw}.
-It strongly hints the dynamical PT inside the fireball happens at a temperature above the equilibrium PT temperature (see the sketch of an instantaneous fireball in Fig.\,\ref{fig:fireball}).
-This is in contrast to the dynamical delay effects in a temperature-uniform system, where the dynamical PT follows and memorizes the behaviors of equilibrium PT \cite{Berdnikov2000,Mukherjee2015,Swagato2016,Jiangvr2017,SJWu2019}.
-On the other hand, the fluctuations and correlation length of the QCD order parameter (i.e., the $\sigma$ field) have been broadly used to discuss the fluctuation behaviors of observables such as net charge, baryon number and particle ratios, etc \cite{Stephanov2009,Jeon2004,STAR20202S,STAR2021}.
-The correlation length has been estimated by including the finite size effect and the critical slowing down effect \cite{Berdnikov2000,Stephanov1999}.
-Yet it is still unclear what are the behaviors of the fluctuations and correlation length near the CP in a finite-size system with nonuniform temperature.
+Recent studies show that the chemical freeze-out line fitted from experimental data overlaps with the equilibrium phase transition boundary depicted by lattice calculation \cite{Alice2013prc,Alice2013prl,Andronic2018,Luo2020,Fukushima:2020yzx,Bazavov2014,Kaczmarek:2011zz,Bazavov:2018mes,Fu:2021oaw}.
+It strongly hints that the dynamical phase transition inside the fireball may happen at a temperature above the equilibrium phase transition temperature so that the hadrons have enough time to freeze out (see the sketch of an instantaneous fireball in Fig.\,\ref{fig:fireball}).
+This cannot be predicted by the dynamical delay effects, where the dynamical phase transition follows and memorizes the behaviors of equilibrium phase transition \cite{Berdnikov2000,Mukherjee2015,Swagato2016,Jiangvr2017,SJWu2019}.
+On the other side, the fluctuations and the correlation length of the QCD order parameter (i.e., the $\sigma$ field) have been broadly applied in calculating the fluctuation behaviors of observables such as net charge, baryon number and particle ratios \cite{Stephanov2009,Jeon2004,STAR20202S,STAR2021}.
+The correlation length has been estimated to be about $3$ fm near the CP by including the finite size effect and the critical slowing down effect \cite{Berdnikov2000,Stephanov1999}.
+Yet how the spatially nonuniform temperature affects the QCD phase transition at RHIC such as the phase transition point, the fluctuations, and the correlation length remains unclear.